 While the program presents daily assignments for a school year that begins the day after Labor Day and runs into June, you can also set up your own schedule to use the lessons in whatever order you please and on your own schedule.
 According to Discovery K12, pre-K should take about two hours per day, kindergarten and first grade should each take about three hours per day, and grades two through twelve should take about 5.5 hours per day.

-The system tracks the number of days attended and the number of assignments completed, but if students forget to click “here” for attendance or accidentally double click on “completed” for an assignment, the reports will not be accurate.
+The system tracks the number of days attended and the number of assignments completed, but if students forget to click “here” for attendance or accidentally double-click on “completed” for an assignment, the reports will not be accurate.
 There are some tests in the system for which scores will be recorded, including mid-year tests for math, history, science, and spelling.
 However, reports on attendance, test scores, and completed lessons are only available with the paid parent/teacher account.
 This optional account covers all of the children in your immediate family.
 It gives you access to detailed reports including a grade book, attendance records, and the reading log, as well as access to their student's essays and answer keys for quizzes and tests.
 It will also help you create a transcript, certificate of completion, or diploma.
 So while the paid parent/teacher account is not required to use the curriculum, you probably want it.
 As of September 5, 2023, The fee for the parent/ teacher account will be charged per student, while one fee previously covered all children in the family.